sit/wrkb/kb/champions/sett.md

 ### [P] Pit Grit

 Sett's Attacks alternate between left and right punches.
-Right punches follow the left quickly and deal an additional 7 ( +50% AD ) physical damage .
+Right punches follow the left quickly and deal an additional 9 ( x champion level +50% AD ) physical damage .
 Sett gains 0.25 bonus Health Regeneration for each 5% missing Health.
 Sett will reset back to a left punch if he does not do a right punch within 2 seconds of doing a left punch.
 The Attack Speed of a right punch is 8 times that of a left punch.

 ### [1] Knuckle Down

 **Cooldown:** 10.0 / 8.0 / 7.0 / 5.0 seconds

-Sett itches for a fight, gaining 30% Movement Speed towards enemy champions for 1.5 seconds.
+Sett itches for a fight, gaining 35% Movement Speed towards enemy champions for 1.5 seconds.
 Additionally empowers the next two attacks to deal an additional 5 /20 / 35 50 + 1% ( +0.01% / 0.015% / 0.02% / 0.025% AD ) max health physical damage .
 The additional damage is capped at 100 against monsters.

 ### [2] Haymaker